Hiccups, Cough, Neck Pain, and Vagus and Phrenic Nerve Injury

 This patient is having C1-C2 areas treated.
 Ross Hauser, MD, is giving the injections.

-- The patient was experiencing vertigo, tinnitus, severe neck pain, migraines, and other problems based around C1-C2 instability.
+- The patient was experiencing vertigo, tinnitus, severe neck pain, migraines, and other problems based on C1-C2 instability.

-In 2015 our research team published our finding in our paper “The biology of prolotherapy and its application in clinical cervical spine instability and chronic neck pain: a retrospective study.”
+In 2015 our research team published our findings in our paper “The biology of prolotherapy and its application in clinical cervical spine instability and chronic neck pain: a retrospective study.”
 This peer-review research was published in the European Journal of Preventive Medicine.
-(6)
+(13)